pfk/hippo/README.md

 | flags   | String Array | A collection of command options.
 Optional.                    |
 | prefix  | String       | A path prefix to be prepended to input arguments.
 Optional.   |
 | format  | String       | The output format.
 Must be `"bytes"` (default) or `"utf-8"`.  |

-## Limitations

-- Hippo cannot automatically detect changes to `Hippo.conf` or any files references by a derivative entity.